xyamzw/docs/docs/guide/advanced/sso.md

 ### **<i class="fa-solid fa-circle-2" style="color: #409eff;"></i>SSO default dir**

-That is to say, the default path used by the registered account is equivalent to the `Base path` in the AList user settings.
+That is to say, the default path used by the registered account is equivalent to the `Base path` in the OpenList user settings.

 It can be the root directory `/`, or the path `/path/test/Demo` specified by the user